In the past four weeks:

 K10 Assessment – Anxiety and Depression Test

 Source: Kessler R. Professor of Health Care Policy, Harvard Medical School, Boston, USA.

-K10 is widely recommended as a simple measure of psychological distress and as a measure of outcomes following treatment for common mental health disorders.
-The K10 is in the public domain and is promoted on the Clinical Research Unit for Anxiety and Depression website (www.crufad.org) as a self report measure to identify need for treatment.
+The K10 Anxiety and Depression Test is widely recommended as a simple measure of psychological distress and as a measure of outcomes following treatment for common mental health disorders.
+The K10 is in the public domain and is promoted on the Clinical Research Unit for Anxiety and Depression website (www.crufad.org) as a self-report measure to identify the need for treatment.
 The results of this test are not intended as a substitute for professional medical advice, diagnosis or treatment.

 References: Andrews, G Slade, T. Interpreting scores on the Kessler Psychological Distress Scale (K10).
 Australia and New Zealand Journal of Public Health: 2001; 25:6: 494-497.
 Clinical Research Unit for Anxiety Disorders (CRUFAD) www.crufad.org.